optimumchaos/picsort/readme.md

 I could have borrowed one of the bash scripts available on the interwebs to do this sorting, but I wrote my own in Go so that I could add de-duplication.

 While this seems to work, it is not done.
 As of now, I'm still running this *very carefully*, with backups, and reviewing mysterious edge cases.
-(I have files come down from Google that have the same name or that seem corrupt.
+(I have files come down from Google that have the same filename or that seem corrupt.
 And it doesn't seem to extract dates from HEIC and HEIF files, relying on the Google metadata for that.)

 I've tested this on Mac OSX (which is case insensitive) and Synology's Linux (which is case sensitive).
 I have not tried it on Windows.